 Our supervision and appraisal programmes are based on our values – PRIDE.
 They enable you to regularly review and evaluate both what you do and how you do it and agree objectives to develop and improve.
 Robust supervision and appraisal are key in creating a supportive, recovery-focused environment staffed by a positive, energetic team.

 Our library service enables you to access the best available evidence to support recovery-focused mental health care.
 We provide thousands of print and e-resources – including books, journals and databases – through our four libraries in Bristol (Callington Road and Blackberry Hill), Devizes and Salisbury.
 You can also use NHS partner library services in Weston-super-Mare, Bath, Swindon, Bristol and Salisbury.

 Our library service can also give you training to help develop your search skills and information literacy.

 Staff health and wellbeing

-As well as our buy-a-bike scheme and free 24/7 access to our employee support service you can get physical and mental wellbeing advice on our Intranet, Ourspace.
+As well as our free 24/7 access to our employee support service you can get physical and mental wellbeing advice on our Intranet, Ourspace.
 Our fun wellbeing initiatives – including a walking challenge and a veg-focused bake-off – are designed to make a difference whilst fitting effortlessly into your daily life.